 +1 (877) YES-2-FLY / 305 853 (KITE) 5483

 Click HERE for shops and schools in Islamorada or click on the tab above

 Lots of supermarkets, restaurants, hotels and stores can be found all along the highway and make sure you don't miss out on the seafood buffet at Whale Harbour for some monstrous crab legs and shrimp.
 Outback Steak House at the Hampton Inn is another winner for those who like their meat.
 Reggae bands provide the main flavour, but eclectic musical combos at the small beach and dockside venues, too.
 On our visit we really enjoyed eating at the waterfront Lazy Days, supposedly the best restaurant/bar in the Keys, although the restaurant managers at Hawks Cay might have something to say about that!
 Don't miss the full moon party at Morada Bay and late nights at Hog Heaven.
 Hang out at the pool or on the beach at Guy's Beachside Bar and Grill.

-If a cocktail in hand by the sea becomes old news why not take a paddleboard tour through the mangrove tunnels.
-Home to North America's only living reef, the scuba diving and snorkelling in this area is nothing short of breathtaking.
-Kayaking, world famous fishing and sandbar parties will also keep you entertained.
-Why not rent a boat from Whale Harbour or get yourself a bucket of bait and feed the wild tarpon right off the dock?
+Every spot on the peninsula is a bona fide 'sand box' for the kiddies with a huge array of sea life and a sea theatre.
+If a cocktail in hand by the sea becomes old news, take a paddleboard tour through the mangrove tunnels.
+Home to North America's only living reef, the scuba diving and snorkelling in this area is breathtaking.
+Kayaking, deep sea or pier fishing and sandbar parties will also keep you entertained.
+Rent a boat from Whale Harbour or get yourself a bucket of bait and feed the wild tarpon right off the dock?
 There's something here for the whole family to enjoy.